BobbyDon1984/2DPlatformer/README.md

 # 2DPlatformer
 A 2D platformer I made by following a course on zenva on Godot.
 I have added on my own controller support as well as added in background music for each level.
+This shows I am able to put in more effort than is required.
+I can also take concepts I have been taught and utilize them to figure out other concepts that are similar.